 Info from the Register now page

 Runners in the marathon, ultra-marathon, half marathon run and walk, will receive a commemorative medal.
-Significant cash prizes for event winners and cash spot prizes might be of interest to you too.
+There are significant cash prizes for category winners.

 A 20% discount is available to all current HBF members.